Formal School Vs World School

 Explorason then did some homeschooling on a yacht each day with other ex-pat kids and then they would end the day fishing, swimming or exploring.

-This seemed to work well, and on we travelled and homeschool continued.
+This seemed to work well, and on we traveled and homeschool continued.

 We met so many kids along the way.
-Kids locally, ex-pat kids, and meet-ups with other travelling families from Facebook groups like Families Who Love Travel, so he was not devoid of mates.
+Kids locally, ex-pat kids, and meet-ups with other traveling families from Facebook groups like Families Who Love Travel, so he was not devoid of mates.

 At times we would use locals and they would educate him.
 I would pay them as they were experts in all that was around them and masters to surviving their own climatic conditions.

-We took off again and then decided to return as my son wanted to complete Year 7 and graduate primary with his friends. and again the new Principal was very supportive.
+We took off traveling again and world schooling.
+We then decided to return to formal schooling as my son wanted to complete Year 7 and graduate primary with his friends. and again the new Principal was very supportive.

 So we seem to have a mix.
 A bit of homeschooling.
 A lot of world schooling and some plain ol’ everyday classroom schooling and it has worked really well for us.